entone/Humongolus/README.md

-### ORM and Persistance Framework for Python and MongoDB
+### ORM and Persistence Framework for Python and MongoDB

 #### Features
 * Type Validation